LLMTesting-Ojiken/FRT/README.md

 # Acknowledgement

-FRT is implemented on top of the **SQLancer** framework and extends it with a novel **Function-Level Reconstruction Testing (FRT)** oracle for detecting DBMS logic bugs.
+FRT is implemented on top of the **SQLancer** framework and extends it with a novel **Function-Level Semantic Reconstruction Testing (FRT)** oracle for detecting DBMS logic bugs.